ArthurGareginyan/my-custom-styles/readme.txt

 == Description ==
 An easy to use WordPress plugin that gives you the ability to easily and safely add your custom styles (CSS code) to WordPress website's <head> section, directly out of your WordPress Dashboard, without any need of an external editor.
-This is a "PRO" version of the plugin "My Custom Styles".
-More features, more power.
-Unlimited number of snippets, Trigger for temporary disable the snippet, Automatic backup of all snippets to a file, and CSS minifier.

-It’s purpose is to provide a familiar experience to WordPress users.
+It's purpose is to provide a familiar experience to WordPress users.
 No need anymore to editing a files of your theme and/or plugins for to add custom CSS code.
 Just add your CSS code in the field on the plugin page and this plugin will do the rest for you.

 It's really useful in case of any theme/plugin update, because your custom CSS code would never be overwritten.
 Your custom CSS code will keep on working, no matter how many times you upgrade or switch your theme.